ebelter/gcp-docker/README.md

-# Google Cloud Engine SDK Docker
+# Google Cloud Project SDK Docker

-This docker has has the gcloud and gsutil commands to interact with GCE
+This docker is based on the google/cloud-sdk:latest image and has has the gcloud and gsutil commands and updated components to interact with GCP.
+This docker also creates a user and copy a homedir into the image.
+This gives the convenience of config files and aliases.

-# How To Build
+## HOW TO Build

-## User - YOU!
+### User - YOU!

 The dockerfile is configured to create a user inside the docker container.
-Pass the desired user name as build arg when building the docker image.
+Pass the desired user name as a build arg when building the docker image.

-## Home Directory
+### Home Directory [homedir]

-This docker will build using the contents of a directory insidethe docker context named 'homedir' as the user's home directory.
+This docker will build using the contents of a directory inside the docker context named 'homedir' as the user's home directory.
 Put whatever you want copied into the container into this 'homedir' directory.
-Git can be used to store bash config, commands, etc., and cloned into this directory to have access to it in the container.
+Place files like .bashrc, aliases, other config, commands, etc. into this directory to have access to them in the container.

-## Building
+### Building

 $ docker build --build-arg username=$YOU -t $YOU/gc-sdk:latest .

-# Running
+## Running

-An example to run this container, setting $YOU as the user and /home/$YOU as the working directory.
-It also adds the .ssh directory as GCE tools use SSH to access instances.
-It also sets the hostname, so you know you inside a GCE docker!
+An example on MACOSX to run this container, setting $YOU as the user and /home/$YOU as the working directory.
+It also adds the .ssh directory as GCP tools use SSH to access instances.
+It also sets the hostname, so you know you inside a GCP docker!

-$ docker run -it --rm -h gc-sdk -v /Users/$YOU/.ssh:/home/$YOU/.ssh $YOU/gc-sdk:latest /bin/bash
+$ docker run -it --rm -h gcp-sdk -v /Users/$YOU/.ssh:/home/$YOU/.ssh $YOU/gc-sdk:latest /bin/bash

-# Docker
+## Using Docker Inside the Image

+Notes on running dockler inside the GCP docker container.
+This is needed when pushing docker images to your GCP docker registry.

-## Login to GCP Docker Registry
+### Login to GCP Docker Registry

 $ gcloud auth print-access-token | sudo docker login -u oauth2accesstoken --password-stdin https://us.gcr.io

-## Running Docker Commands
+### Running Docker Commands

 Run docker commands as normal, except add sudo to the commands.
 This will give permission to access the /var/run/docker.sock resource.